This post has been corrected to properly source quotes and phrasing that was copied from The New Yorker and Reid’s autobiography.

-Startled FBI agents pulled him off.
+According to The New Yorker, “startled” FBI agents stopped him.
 “I was so angry with him for thinking he could bribe me,” Reid said, explaining his theatrical outburst.

 Reid’s time as the Nevada gaming commissioner was the eventual inspiration for a number of scenes from the movie Casino.

 Harry Reid had another Hollywood moment in the movie Traffic.
 This was Reid’s raw line about what the public wants to see happen to drug dealers: